 Are Tetra Filters Good Enough For Koi Carp?

 Koi are large fish, and have equally large bio-load requirements.
 Not all filter systems will be suitable for heavy stocked koi ponds, and the same goes for some of the Tetra Pond filter models.
 Their small Flat Box Submersible filter is totally unsuitable for any amount of koi, and their Clear Choice Biological filter is only suitable for lightly stocked (2-4 fish) koi ponds up to 500 gallons.
 If you have a pond larger than this, or more koi, you’ll need to look into their Bio-active pressurized models.
 These filters have better filtration capacity, and should be suitable for garden ponds up to 4,000 gallons, or ponds up to 2,000 gallons with koi.

 If you have a fish pond above 2,000 gallons in volume, or a smaller, but very heavy stocked koi pond, you can check out our much larger koi filter recommendations here!
 These filters have been chosen based on their filtration efficiency, ease of maintenance, and durability.
 Tetra Pond filters are a great choice for smaller koi or goldfish ponds, but may not be ideal for heavy fish stocks or koi ponds larger than 2,000 gallons.

 Tetra Pond Filter Replacement Parts – Where to Buy Them?

 If you already have an older Tetra Pond filter, or maybe you’d just like to stock up on some extra parts for peace of mind, Tetra offers a wide range of replacement filter pads, bio-media, hose, and UV bulbs at reasonable prices.
-We’ve listed some of the replacement parts below for each model from sellers on Amazon to make thinsg easier to find:-
+We’ve listed some of the replacement parts below for each model from sellers on Amazon to make things easier to find:

 - Tetra Pond Flat Box Filter Replacement Parts/Pads